Altermagnetic Flatband-Driven Fermi Surface Geometry for Giant Tunneling Magnetoresistance: Experimental Section

 \subsection{Density Functional Theory Simulations}

 The geometry optimization and electronic structure calculations for $\mathrm{V_2Te_2O}$, $\mathrm{RbV_2Te_2O}$ and $\mathrm{KV_2Se_2O}$ are carried out using the Vienna Ab initio Simulation Package (VASP) \cite{kresse1993ab,kresse1996efficient}.
 The projector augmented wave (PAW) method is employed, with the exchange-correlation effects treated within the generalized gradient approximation (GGA) using the Perdew–Burke–Ernzerhof (PBE) functional \cite{perdew1996generalized}.
-We set the plane-wave cutoff energy to 600 eV and sample the Brillouin zone with a dense Monkhorst–Pack grid of $25\times25\times13$.
-The atomic positions are relaxed until the residual forces on each atom are less than $10^{-2}$ eV/\AA.
+We set the plane-wave cutoff energy to 600 eV and the atomic positions are relaxed until the residual forces on each atom are less than $10^{-2}$ eV/\AA.
+The Brillouin zone is sampled using dense Monkhorst–Pack $k$-point grids of $25\times25\times13$ for bulk material unit-cell calculations.
+For AMTJ device optimizations, $23\times23\times1$ and $23\times13\times1$ meshes are employed for transport along the [001] and [100] directions, respectively.
 The on-site Coulomb interaction is treated within the GGA+$U$ scheme \cite{dudarev1998electron, anisimov1991band}, with $U_\mathrm{eff}=3.7$ eV on V 3$d$ orbitals for $\mathrm{V_2Te_2O}$ \cite{doi:10.1021/acs.inorgchem.8b02280} and $1.0$ eV for $\mathrm{RbV_2Te_2O}$ \cite{zhang2025crystal}.
 We do not apply a Hubbard $U$ correction when calculating $\mathrm{KV_2Se_2O}$, as our tests [see Section A of the Supporting Information for details] show that this setting yields band structures most consistent with the experimental SARPES results \cite{KV2Se2O}.
-To minimize lattice mismatch and the associated structural distortion, we employ $\mathrm{Cr_2Se_2O}$ and $\mathrm{TiOF_2}$ as the tunnel barriers for the $\mathrm{KV_2Se_2O}$ AMTJ along the [001] and [100] directions, respectively.
-Hubbard $U$ corrections for the above two compounds are 3.5 eV on Cr 3$d$ orbitals \cite{gong2024hidden} and $4.2$ eV on Ti 3$d$ orbitals \cite{legein2024correlated}.
+To minimize lattice mismatch and the associated structural distortion, we employ PbO and $\mathrm{TiOF_2}$ as the tunnel barriers for the $\mathrm{KV_2Se_2O}$ AMTJ along the [001] and [100] directions, respectively and we apply a Hubbard $U$ correction of $4.2$ eV on Ti 3$d$ orbitals \cite{legein2024correlated}.